 Decomposition of the MSSS into temporal, amplitude and bias errors allows an assessment of how each error term contributes to the skill improvement.
-Plots of correlation and variance ratio (not shown) follow the same pattern as found for MSSS as a whole (see Figure 4).
+Plots of correlation (not shown) follow the same pattern as found for MSSS (see Figure 6).
 The consolidated model yields higher and less volatile correlations with the largest improvements seen for Niño 4.
-The effect of consolidation on the amplitude ratio, whilst not as marked as for correlation, is a general smoothing and a move towards unity.
-The amplitude ratios for both models are always less than one i.e. they under predict the observed variance in SST.
+The effect of consolidation on the amplitude ratio is neutral.
+The amplitude ratios for both models are always less than one, i.e. they under predict the observed variance in SST.
 This is apparent particularly at long leads where the hindcasts tend to the climatological value.
-Bias errors are negligible for both models and are always less than 0.1°C.
+Bias errors are negligible for both models and are always less than 0.1°C. Thus the skill improvement afforded by the consolidated model must arise from a reduction in the temporal error, i.e. through improved prediction of the timing of events.
 A simple method for correcting biases in the mean and variance of a hindcast is to perform the linear regression (Déqué 2003)

-$$\hat{x}' = E\langle x | \hat{x} \rangle = \beta_0 + \beta_1 \hat{x} \tag{3}$$ where β_0 and β_1 are respectively the bias in the mean and variance of the hindcasts.
+$$\hat{x}' = E\langle x | \hat{x} \rangle = \beta_0 + \beta_1 \hat{x} \tag{5}$$ where β_0 and β_1 are respectively the bias in the mean and variance of the hindcasts.
 Following the cross-validation procedure, the consolidated hindcasts were recalibrated using parameters estimated from data excluding a 5 year block about the target year.
 The revised MSSS values show little improvement over the raw hindcasts.
 Since the recalibration amounts to a linear transformation of the hindcast values it cannot change, $r{\hat{x},x}$, the product moment correlation between the hindcast/observation pairs.
 Further as noted above, the hindcast bias is negligible.
 Thus, the only scope for improvement in MSSS arises from adjustment of the hindcast variance.
 Given the minimal improvement in MSSS post recalibration, it is concluded that there is no significant bias in the consolidated hindcast variance, and thus the remaining unexplained variance must be attributable to factors outside of the model and/or to non-linear interactions.